-The majority of Sandvik's intangible assets have been acquired externally, mostly through acquiring businesses, these represent significant amounts.
+The majority of Sandvik's intangible assets have been acquired externally, mostly through acquiring businesses, representing significant amounts.
 Assets with indefinite useful life such as goodwill are not subject to yearly depreciation.
 Instead, an annual test will show whether the carrying amount for the cash generating unit can still be supported.
-Sandvik has acquired and divested several businesses containing intangible assets during 2018.
+Sandvik has acquired and divested several businesses containing intangible assets during 2019.

-There are a number of instances where management's judgment is decisive for the accounting treatment in connection with acuiring and divesting of businesses.
-Management's estimates of the intangible assets' potential to generate future cash flows and other assumptions are also decisive for the annual impairment tests.
+There are a number of instances where management's judgment is decisive for the accounting treatment in connection with acquiring and divesting of businesses.
+Management's estimates of the intangible assets' potential to generate future cash flows and other assumptions are also decisive when preparing the annual impairment tests.

-The note 13 contains additional information on the Group's intangible assets and the significant assumptions applied in the annual impairment tests.
+Note 12 contains additional information on the Group's intangible assets and the significant assumptions applied in the annual impairment tests.